uviclibraries/html-css/act-3.md

   - HEX [Hexadecimal (↪)](https://www.w3schools.com/html/html_colors_hex.asp)
 - With so many options, how do we know which standard to use?
 As with all things technological, each colour value format has pros and cons, and its defenders and detractors.
 - **HEX colours**, or codes, are a great place to start because each colour has a unique code that you can copy/paste into your CSS value.
-- Let's change the `blue` value in our CSS file to its HEX code equivelent by replacing `blue` with the following code: `#0000FF`, as in the following example:
+- Let's change the `blue` value in our CSS file to its HEX code equivalent by replacing `blue` with the following code: `#0000FF`, as in the following example:

  ```
  p {